jaquiteme/container-engine-actions-runner-controller/README.md

 # About

 CE-ARC is a lightweight solution to automatically scale and provision self-hosted GitHub Actions runners based on queued jobs.
-This repository provides a server written in Go that listen to GitHub workflow Webhook events, register runners to a GitHub organization or repository, and a Dockerfile to build GitHub runners containers image.
+This repository provides a server written in Go that listen to GitHub workflow Webhook events, register runners to a GitHub organization or private repository, and scripts to build GitHub runners containers image.

 ## Why this project

-- I build this tool to serve my own purposes, primarly because I mainly use GiHub Saas and need a simple solution to run jobs that require a deployment or to access my home-lab infrastructure.
-But its also can fit small teams and individuals who has similar needs.
+- I developed this tool for my personal needs, mainly because I use GitHub to collaborate on private projects and require an easy way to execute jobs that involve deployments or access to my home lab infrastructure.
+However, it is also suitable for small teams and individuals with comparable requirements.

-- But also running your self-hosted runner could reduce CI wait time by adding runners when workflows queue.
+- Additionally, using a self-hosted runner might shorten CI wait durations by adding runners during queued workflows.

 ## Core components

-- A server configure once and listen to GitHub webhook, check events integrity and automatically provision and register runners as needed.
+- A server configured once to listen to GitHub webhooks, check event integrity, and automatically provision and register runners as needed.

 ## Quickstart (example)

 ## Configuration

-⚠️ For now values can be provided only via environment variables.
+⚠️ For now, values can be provided only via environment variables.

 - Environnment variables: